 Consider your bed linens

-Your bed linens may also be an invitation to spiders as sheets, blankets, or comforters that drag on the floor can function as a ladder for bugs of all kinds to crawl up.
+Your bed linens may also be an invitation to spiders because sheets, blankets, or comforters that drag on the floor can function as a ladder for bugs of all kinds to crawl up.

-Though completely eliminating spiders from your bedroom may prove impossible, you can make simple alterations to make the space less hospitable for these uninvited guests.
+Aside from your bed’s position in your room, there are some other ways to keep spiders away.
+Though completely eliminating spiders from your bedroom may prove impossible, you can make simple adjustments to make the space less hospitable for these uninvited guests.

 Use essential oils